DOE awards $92 million for energy research

 U.S. Secretary of Energy Steven Chu has announced 43 research projects that aim to improve how the United States uses and produces energy.

-Funded with $92 million from the American Recovery and Reinvestment Act through the U.S. Department of Energy's DOEÂ’s Advanced Research Projects Agency-Energy ARPA-E, project selections focus on accelerating innovation in green technology while increasing U.S. competitiveness in grid scale energy storage, power electronics, and building efficiency.
+Funded with $92 million from the American Recovery and Reinvestment Act through the U.S. Department of Energy's DOE energy-saving funding DOE’s Advanced Research Projects Agency-Energy ARPA-E, project selections focus on accelerating innovation in green technology while increasing U.S. competitiveness in grid scale energy storage, power electronics, and building efficiency.

 The projects are based in 18 states 36 percent of projects are led by universities, 33 percent by small businesses, 24 percent by large businesses, 5 percent by national labs, and 2 percent by non-profits.
-These awards complete ARPA-E's grants under its Recovery Act funding: In three rounds of awards since last year, the agency has selected a total of 117 projects for $349 million in funding, supporting research that can deliver changes in how the U.S. generates, stores, and utilizes energy.
+These awards complete ARPA-E's grants under its Recovery Act funding: In three rounds of awards since last year, the agency has selected a total of 117 projects for $349 million in clean energy funding supporting research that can deliver changes in how the U.S. generates, stores, and utilizes energy.

 The topic areas for the latest projects announced include: